-I remember clearly an encounter with a patient who was about to turn 100 years old.
+I remember clearly visiting a patient who was about to turn 100 years old.

-Pain had developed in her right knee a few days before, and wasn’t getting much better.
+Pain started in her right knee a few days before, and wasn’t getting much better.

 I asked what she thought was causing it.

-Patient I’m not getting any younger.
 What do you expect at my age?
+I’m not getting any younger.

 She smiled and understood what I meant.
 I suggested a mild pain reliever, warm soaks to the painful knee, and rest.
 By the next week, she was back to baseline.